3DOM-FBK/deep-image-matching/README.md

 pip install -e .
 ```

-If you run in any troubles install Pytorch (and its related packages, such as Kornia), please check the official website ([https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/)) and follow the instructure for your system and CUDA architecture.
-Try to install again deep-image-matching then.
+If you run into any troubles installing Pytorch (and its related packages, such as Kornia), please check the official website ([https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/)) and follow the instructions for your system and CUDA architecture.
+Then, try to install again deep-image-matching.

 If you are on Linux or macOS, you can install pycolmap with: